callnow

 2. Cash withdrawals, inflows, and holdings reflect changes in assets, liabilities, and equity.
 These three divisions are the foundation of business accounting and generate the accounting equation that enables performance measurement.

-3. It allows you to forecast cash flows in the future.
-It can be used to forecast the amount of liquidity your company will have in the future, which is crucial for long-term business planning.
+3. It allows you to forecast cash flows and the amount of liquidity your company will have in the future, which is crucial for long-term business planning.

 Uses of Cash Flow Statement